In The News......

 Urban Stream Restoration Technical Conference

-April 18, 2009 - Outdoor Life magazine is sponsoring an online "Save-A-Stream Project" competition in partnership with several organizations including Trout Unlimited.
+April 18, 2009 - Outdoor Life magazine is sponsoring an online "Save-A-Stream Project" competition in partnership with several organizations including Trout Unlimited and Jerky Spots Ostrim Product.
 A few stream projects will be featured in the online version of the magazine.
 Selected projects will also receive clean-up materials, manuals and other unspecified supplies.
 Please use the following link to obtain additional information or to enter a project in the competition.
 The deadline is 30 June 2009.

 April 24, 2009 - Are you interested in following the daily chatter of the Virginia Stream Team?
 Join the listserv!